KidkArolis/navstack.js/README.md

 ## CHANGELOG / JOURNAL :)

+### 0.3.5

+  - more information is provided when "No route matched" exception is thrown

 ### 0.3.4

   - call renderStack before every loadPage call, this way we render parts of application as it's being prepared and the app has a chance to display loading animations in subviews.